-Ashgrove, a residential suburb next to the Enoggera military camp, is six km north-east of central Brisbane.
+Ashgrove, a residential suburb next to the Enoggera military camp, is 6 km north-east of central Brisbane.

-The Ashgrove district included several genteel estates as early as the 1860s, within five or six kilometres of town but somewhat elevated to catch cooler weather from the north-east hills.
+The Ashgrove district included several genteel estates as early as the 1860s, within 5 or 6 km of town but somewhat elevated to catch cooler weather from the north-east hills.
 Among the estates was Henry Holmes 'Grove', east of Stewart Road, a 200 acre area that was subdivided in the 1880s.
 The second release of Henry Holmes' subdivision was named Ashgrove Estate.
 Other estates included St Johns Wood (1869), Glenlyon (1874), which has become the Marist Brothers College, and Woodlands (1883).
 The last two are listed on the Australian and Queensland heritage registers.

 In addition to the estates there was a straggling Waterworks Road, used for access to the Enoggera Reservoir (1866), and for droving livestock to Brisbane markets.